Red Deer Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate registered 61.2%.
-It declined of 0.7 percentage points from June and fell by 0.6 percentage points from same month last year.
+• The local employment rate registered 61.5%.
+It showed growth of 0.1 percentage points from September and rose by 0.3 percentage points from same month last year.

-• Local unemployment rate registered 6.0%.
-It increased by 0.7 percentage points month-over-month, and fell by 0.1 percentage points year-over-year.
+• Local unemployment rate registered 5.7%.
+It fell by 0.3 percentage points month-over-month, and increased by 0.5 percentage points year-over-year.

 Employment Trends